Court Anxiety And Legal Stress

 • If you’re facing a controlling or manipulative ex, being cross-examined can feel unsafe or retraumatising.

-I can help to bear in mind that the Court is in a difficult position.
+The Court is in a difficult position.
 It has limited time to make a decision and will do the best it can with the extremely limited resources and information it has.
 If the situation does not go as you hoped, then focusing on your mental health, building resilience and mindful acceptance is critical for your own emotional wellbeing.

 Cognitive Behavioural Therapy (CBT) is one of the most effective ways to manage the fear, panic and emotional overwhelm that comes with legal proceedings.
 Whether you’re preparing for a court hearing, facing a difficult ex, or struggling with legal letters — CBT can help court anxiety in so many situations including: